 The U.S. Occupational Safety and Health Administration defines a workplace injury or illness as “job-related” if the injury happened because of an event or exposure while on the jobsite, or if they develop certain injuries or illnesses related to the jobsite over time.
 It also includes the kind of injuries suffered in the above incident.

 What Injuries Are Covered by Workers’ Compensation Insurance?

 If your job causes or materially contributes to any injury, illness, or disease, you are entitled to benefits.
-There does not have to be an “accident” and your job does not have to be the only cause of your injury.
+There does not have to be a specific “accident” nor does your job have to be the sole cause of your injury.

-For injuries on and off the premises, you may be entitled to benefits even if you are not on your employer’s property at the time of the injury, or even if you are not “clocked in” when your injury occurs.
+For injuries on and off the premises, you may be entitled to benefits even if you are not on your employer’s property or even if you are not “clocked in” when your injury oc

 1. Aggravation of Preexisting Health Problems

 Your job does not have to be the only cause of your injury.
 You are entitled to benefits if your job aggravates a preexisting medical condition.
 For example, if you had a bad back when you started the job, and injure your back further while working, you may be entitled to benefits.

 2. Repetitive Use Injuries

 If your injury is caused by doing the same thing repeatedly, you may be entitled to benefits.
 This type of injury is called a “repetitive trauma injury.”
 A repetitive trauma injury may include a back injury from heavy lifting over many years or carpal tunnel syndrome caused by job duties like repetitive typing, computer work, assembly work, or machine operation over time.